bmlt-enabled/bmlt-server/CONTRIBUTING.md

 ## Testing the install wizard
 The Docker files automatically set up an `auto-config.inc.php` file for you.
-Usually this is great since it saves you the bother of going through the install wizard each time you restart the root server.
+Usually this is great since it saves you the bother of going through the install wizard each time you restart the server.
 However, if you want to test or change the install wizard, you can start with the install wizard instead of the login screen by deleting this file.
 Here are modified steps to do that.
 1. Edit `docker-compose.dev.yml` to set your google maps api key, `GKEY: API_KEY`.
-1. Run the command `make dev` in the top-level `bmlt-root-server` directory.
+1. Run the command `make dev` in the top-level `bmlt-server` directory.
 1. In another window, run `make bash` to open a bash shell accessing the container's file system.
 The shell should start in the directory `cd /var/www/html/main_server`.
 1. In the bash shell, `cd ..` to get to the parent directory, then `rm auto-config.inc.php`.